CoinCulture/point-of-sale/INSTALL.md

 - that's basically it.
 A one line command with a couple flag options and a file of text.
 Issues #3, #6, and #17 all deal with improvements involving the printer.

 ## Buzzer
-- a great sensor kit for the Raspberry Pi 2 is the [Sunfounder Sensor Kit](https://www.sunfounder.com/starterkit/arduino/sensor-kit-v2-0.html).
-At $100, it's a great value for the amount of sensors you get.
+- an awesome sensor kit for the Raspberry Pi 2 is the [Sunfounder Sensor Kit](https://www.sunfounder.com/starterkit/arduino/sensor-kit-v2-0.html).
+At $100 on Amazon, it's a great value for the amount of sensors you get.
 The manual is clear and consice, and the code is [available on GitHub](https://github.com/sunfounder/SunFounder_SensorKit_for_RPi2).
+The "Active Buzzer" is the simplest and it is lesson 10 on page 55.
+We're using a modification of [the original code](https://github.com/sunfounder/SunFounder_SensorKit_for_RPi2/blob/master/Python/10_active_buzzer.py) that's essentially slimmed down for simplification.
+- once you've connected the buzzer to the RPi and tested (with the original python script, for example) it, you're ready to go.
+- you might be asking yourself, what is this buzzer for?
+Well, it turns out that the cook sometimes likes to snooze in the back room.
+Since he's not in the kitchen where the food orders are printing, an easy way to notify him was necessary.

+That's basically it, re-run the app now that your hardware is hooked up and start placing orders!